Meme1079/PsychWiki/README.md

 # Psych-Wiki

+Note: This not a the officail wiki of Psych Engine

-Welcome to the Psych Wiki! this is where dedicate to add missing thing's from the wiki!
+Welcome to the Psych Wiki! this is where we dedicate to add missing thing's from the wiki!
 [WIP]

-Note: this not a the officail wiki of Psych Engine

 # Contributors:
 - [kingyomoma](https://github.com/kingyomoma) - for fixing the grammar and additional context on `Basic of Coding` and `Custom Texts and Sprite`